 What to Do After a Construction Zone Accident?

 Construction zone accidents are on the rise.
-According to the Federal Highway Work Zone Management Program, fatal crashes in work zones increased by 11 percent between 2018 and 2019.
-Tragically nearly one quarter of all fatal work zone crashes in 2019 involved avoidable rear-end collisions Given this significant increase in accidents, you or a loved one may find yourself the victim of a construction zone accident.
+According to the Federal Highway Work Zone Management Program, fatal crashes in work zones increased by 6.6 percent between 2019 and 2020.
+Given this significant increase in accidents, you or a loved one may find yourself the victim of a construction zone accident.
 New Orleans personal injury attorneys can help you receive the compensation you deserve.

 What Causes Construction Zone Accidents?